wouterj/wouterj.github.io/_posts/2020-04-28-authenticators-new-symfony-security.md

 up the session (e.g. migrating it) and creating a correct response.
 It's very easy to forget a step, resulting in a less secure or broken authentication.
-Hence, if you look at Symfony's own firewall listeners, you can find many small differences as well.
+Hence, if you look at Symfony's own firewall listeners, you can find minor inconsistencies as well.

 The new authenticator system can be drawn like this: